-1357.14.
+XXXX.
 Vendor Communication with the Board; Annual Reports

-- (a) On a periodic basis, whenever requested by the Board, and no less than quarterly to coincide with presentations at the Board's regularly-scheduled Board meetings, the vendor shall report the following de-identified information: - (1) The number of participants currently enrolled in the Program; - (2) The number of participants who self-referred; - (3) The number of participants who were referred by the Board as a condition of probation; - (4) The number of participants who have successfully completed their agreement period; - (5) The number of participants who successfully returned to practice; - (6) The number of participants who withdrew from the Program, and the reasons therefor; - (7) The number of participants who were terminated from the Program, and the reasons therefor: - (8) The number of participants who committed a major violation as defined in section 1361.52(a), or minor violation as defined in section 1361.52(c), and the types of violations committed; - (9) The number of patients harmed by participant while participant was enrolled in the Program.
-For purposes of this section, "patient harm" means injury or death to a patient caused by the participant's deviation from the standard of care established by admission or Board decision following an accusation; - (10) The number and types of reports filed with the Board pursuant to section 1357.13; - (11) A list of contractors performing treatment or other services for Program participants, a description of the services they are contracted to perform, and the number of participants assigned to each; - (12) The number of participants whose families received services through the Program, including the types of services received (i.e., individual counseling, group therapy, etc.), and how many times services were provided; - (13) The number and types of educational events provided by the vendor, the dates provided, and the number of licensees and other interested parties in attendance.
-At
+- (a) On a periodic basis, whenever requested by the Board, and no less than quarterly to coincide with presentations at the Board's regularly-scheduled Board meetings, the vendor shall report the following de-identified information: - (1) The number of participants currently enrolled in the Program; - (2) The number of participants who self-referred; - (3) The number of participants who were referred by the Board as a condition of probation; - (4) The number of participants who have successfully completed their agreement period; - (5) The number of participants who successfully returned to practice; - (6) The number of participants who withdrew from the Program; - (7) The number of participants who were terminated from the Program; - (8) The number of participants who committed a major violation as defined in section 1361.52(a), or minor violation as defined in section 1361.52(c), and the types of violations committed; - (9) The number of patients harmed by participant while participant was enrolled in the Program;

-- each educational event provided by the vendor, attendees shall be asked to complete an evaluation of the event and speaker(s), and the evaluation results and comments shall be reported to the Board; - (14) An accounting of all amounts collected, expenses incurred, and amounts disbursed and for what purposes; and - (15) Any other data requested in writing by the Board and available to the vendor. - (b) With regard to subsections (a)(1) through (a)(12) the report for each category shall include the specific types of substance abuse problems for which treatment is or was being sought (i.e., cocaine, alcohol, Demerol, etc.). - (c) On a yearly basis, by a date set by the Board, the vendor shall provide all of the data identified in subsections (a) and (b) to the Board for inclusion in the Board's annual report.
+- (10) The number and types of reports filed with the Board pursuant to section XXXX [reporting major and minor violations]; - (11) A list of providers and contractors performing treatment or other services for Program participants, a description of the services they are contracted to perform, and the number of participants assigned to each; - (12) The number of participants whose families received services through the Program, including the types of services received (i.e., individual counseling, group therapy, etc.), and how many times services were provided; - (13) The number and types of educational events provided by the vendor, the dates provided, and the number of licensees and other interested parties in attendance.
+At each educational event provided by the vendor, attendees shall be asked to complete an evaluation of the event and speaker(s), and the evaluation results and comments shall be reported to the Board; - (14) An accounting of all amounts collected, expenses incurred, and amounts disbursed and for what purposes; and - (15) Any other data requested in writing by the Board and available to the vendor. - (b) With regard to subsections (a)(1) through (a)(12) the report for each category shall include the specific types of substance abuse problems for which treatment is or was being sought (i.e., cocaine, alcohol, Demerol, etc.). - (c) On a yearly basis, by a date set by the Board, the vendor shall provide all of the data identified in subsections (a) and (b) to the Board for inclusion in the Board's annual report.